Video: Police shoot man after responding to wrong address

 The video released by the Farmington Police Department — just over a week after the April 5 nighttime shooting — showed officers arriving at the home.
 They walked up to the front door, passing the address that was posted on the home and illuminated by an exterior light, knocked on the door and announced themselves.

-They also can be heard asking a dispatcher to confirm the address and to tell the caller to come to the door.
+While knocking twice more, the officers can be heard asking a dispatcher to confirm the address and to tell the caller to come to the door.
 The dispatcher states the address of a home across the street.

-The officers knocked again several times.
-Less than a minute later, the homeowner, armed with a handgun, opened the door and the officers immediately began shooting, firing multiple rounds as they backed away.
+It was soon after that the homeowner, armed with a handgun, opened the door and the officers immediately began shooting, firing multiple rounds as they backed away.
 The man can be seen dropping to the ground.

 About a minute afterwards, a woman can be heard screaming inside the home and more shots ring out.